vlche/docker-nginx-waf/README.md

 # vlche/nginx-waf
-Docker alpine based container providing [nginx](https://www.nginx.com) with [modsecurity](https://www.modsecurity.org) and certbot for [Let's Encrypt](https://letsencrypt.org)'s SSL certificates.
+Docker alpine based container providing [nginx](https://www.nginx.com) with [modsecurity3](https://www.modsecurity.org), [brotli](https://github.com/google/brotli) compression and certbot for [Let's Encrypt](https://letsencrypt.org)'s SSL certificates auto-renewal.
-You can use  as all-in-one service, or as SSL/Load-Balancer in frontend and WAF as a backend/backends.
+You can use it as all-in-one service, or as a SSL/Load-Balancer frontend and WAF backend/backends.
 Additionally preconfigured options are:

 [SSL/TLS](https://ssl-config.mozilla.org/)